ToothAndClaw/SlicerAuto3dgm.github.io/_pages/how-to-use.md

 Very Importantly, make sure you click on **Stop mesh visualization viewer** button after you finish the visualization.

-Launch your browser and direct it to `http://localhost:8000/index.html`
+Alternatively, you could launch your browser and direct it to `http://localhost:8000/index.html`

 ## 6. Output
 You can find the aligned pseudolandmarks (.fcsv files) in the output folder you specified Step 2.
 Go to folder *Phase 2* and then folder *aligned_landmarks*.